Business car insurance

 What does business car insurance cover?

-Insurance for business vehicles offers specialist cover that gives more protection than standard insurance.
-Business car insurance can cover you if you use your car to:
+Business car insurance could cover you if you use your car to:

 • Travel between different sites or offices